-If you have heart or kidney problems, diabetes, or if you had a stroke, your doctor may want your blood pressure to be even lower than people who do not have these conditions.
+If you've had a stroke or you have heart or kidney problems, your doctor may want your blood pressure to be round 130 to 140/80 mm Hg.

 Many medicines can help you control your blood pressure.
-Your health care provider will prescribe the best medicine for you.
-Your health care provider will also monitor your medicines and make changes if you need them.
+Your doctor will prescribe the best medicine for you, monitor your medicines, and make changes if needed.